 Ice skating on a crisp winter day is a cherished American pastime.
 Whether you’re on a date with your love or enjoying a little bit of family fun, skating rinks provide a cheerful atmosphere—and sometimes a warm fireplace and a cup of hot cocoa.
 What better place to lace up a pair skates than in the Empire State?
 New York State has a plethora of places with fresh sheets of ice just waiting to be skated on.
 Here are the 10 best.

 Rockefeller Center’s ice skating rink is one of the most popular places to skate—especially during Christmastime.
 Skaters enjoy the thrill of being right underneath the famous Rockefeller Center Christmas tree.
-General admission skating costs between $15 and $32 dollars for an hour and a half session.
-Skate rentals are $12.
+General admission and Skate rental costs between $11 and $65 dollars for an hour and a half session.

 Surrounded by picturesque holiday pop-up shops, this giant rink in the middle of Bryant Park is the only ice skating rink in the city that has free admission.
-Ice skate rentals cost $20 and skating lessons are offered.
+Ice skate rentals cost from $15 to $50 and skating lessons are offered.

 Less than an hour from Manhattan and overlooking the majestic Hudson River, Bear Mountain State Park is a scenic getaway in any season.
 Every year from November to March, Bear Mountain Skating Rink hosts public sessions.
-The outdoor rink is open seven days a week, and charges $5 for adults, $4 for kids, and $4 for skate rentals.
+The outdoor rink is open seven days a week, and charges $5 for adults, FREE for Children ages 4 and under, and $10 for skate rentals.

 Go ice skating on the very rink where U.S. Olympic speed skater Eric Heiden won five gold medals in 1980.
 The outdoor rink costs $8 for adult admission and $6 for skate rentals.
 Lake Placid’s Olympic Speed Skating Oval has a fireplace in the center where you can rest and warm up.